Calculating PSD from a Time-history File

 June 25, 2019

-Vibration Research software uses Welch’s method for power spectral density (PSD) estimation.
-This method applies the fast Fourier transform (FFT) algorithm to the estimation of power spectra.
+Vibration Research software uses Welch’s method for estimating the power spectral density (PSD).
+This method applies the fast Fourier transform (FFT) algorithm to its estimation of power spectra.

 In regards to his method, Peter D. Welch said, “[the] principal advantages of this method are a reduction in the number of computations and in required core storage, and convenient application in nonstationarity tests.”1